eugenesvk/docpos/Readme.md

 measured it... so take it with a grain of sodium-chloride.

 ### Known issues
-  - waste of space in the output: for structs and enums, the default doc sections persists even though it has no comments
+  - the default doc sections (e.g., `Variants` for enums) persists even when it has no docs, so structs and enums don't add their own section unless explicitly called with `enum_sect`, `struct_sect`
   - unrealized potential to waste less space in the output: short comments could've been "inlined" to the function signature as regular comments instead of having the whole new section
   - rather limited support: functions (parameters and generics), structs (fields), enums (variants)
   - invalid enum variant's visibility qualifiers `enum Vis {pub V1}` are not rejected due to [syn design decision](https://stackoverflow.com/a/75356349)